dmhendricks/wordpress-base-plugin/README.md

 1. Run `npm install; gulp rename; composer install`
 1. (optional) For some of the included examples to work, you'll also want to run: `bower install; gulp;`

+You'll want to delete features that you don't like (such as references to [TGMPA](http://tgmpluginactivation.com/) if you don't need it).

 ### Clone Repository

 1. At command prompt, change to your `wp-content/plugins` directory.